The Three Planes of Motion

 Do you remember those old 2-D cartoons with a rather funny movement?
 Then came the age of 3-Dimensional graphics and the animations moved much more naturally and realistically.
 When putting it this way, surely we can understand the difference in motion due to the restricted access to the different areas and angles around the body, that our natural movement, otherwise, includes.
 These spaces are divided into three planes in which the various natural body movements take place.

 Why am I telling you all of this?
 Because, as a fitness trainer, I regularly witness people training only in a single plane of motion.
 Whereas in our daily life, the human body must use all three planes of motion to carry out the various functions and tasks of life.
-That is why, training the body in only one plane not only impedes performance but may also lead to muscle imbalance, postural problems and decreased mobility – quite the opposite results expected from training, isn’t it?
+That is why training the body in only one plane not only impedes performance but may also lead to muscle imbalance, postural problems and decreased mobility – quite the opposite results expected from training, isn’t it?

 If you’ve been putting some time in the gym, that must have caught your attention.
 To get the best possible results out of your workout, let’s first get a better understanding of the three planes of human motion.
-Unless, of course, you prefer a 2D cartoon like movement.
+Unless, of course, you prefer a 2D cartoon-like movement.

-- The Sagittal Plane
+1st Planes of Motion – The Sagittal Plane

 Most people perform 90% of their workouts in this plane.
 Quite the popular plane, eh?
-To understand where the sagittal plane lies, imagine two sheets of glass running parallel on either side of you, a millimeter away from your shoulders.
+To understand where the sagittal plane lies, imagine two sheets of glass running parallel on either side of you, a millimetre away from your shoulders.
 Since both your sides are now blocked, the only space you are free to move in is the front and back.
 The sagittal plane is in this space.

 The movements you can perform in this plane, are forward and backwards motions.
 Hence, workouts such as running, crunches, rowing, bicep curls, walking lunges, etc. are all performed in the sagittal plane of motion.
 Since many of the regular exercises are executed in this plane, it is also the easiest to understand.
 Let us now move on to the less common areas of our workout.

-- The Frontal Plane
+2nd Planes of Motion – The Frontal Plane

 Here is where our movements get a bit more complicated.
 Imagine those two sheets of glass to be on your front and back, facing and running parallel to each other.
 This space in between is the frontal plane.